Inside Chris Evans' Private Romance With Alba Baptista - E! Online

 "I try to be true to myself," she told GQ Portugal in 2020, noting that before she posted anything online, she asked herself first whether she was truly okay with the entire world seeing it.
 "What is the fine line that determines when the exposure is excessive or not?
 So, I struggled with that.
 My followers have suddenly gone up a lot, in fact.
 But it's a matter of balancing things, giving something that you feel they want from time to time."

-The 25-year-old's follower count on Instagram has since ticked up to 700,000—but she can consider Evans' 19 million to be honorary ardent observers.
+The 26-year-old's follower count on Instagram has since ticked up to over 700,000—but she can consider Evans' 30 million to be honorary ardent observers.

 And though he has historically kept this portion of his life squirreled away from inquiring minds, Evans has been throwing a little meat their way this year, making his relationship with Baptista Instagram-official on Jan.
 6 with a funny montage of them startling each other by randomly yelling "Babe!" when the other least expected it.